daytonn/modjs-architecture/README.md

 })(myapp);
 ```

 Notice in `setup_tabbed_navigation`, `$('#navigation')` became `m.elements('navigation')` and in `open_external_links_in_new_tab`, `$('a')` became `m.elements('links')`.
 Before you start thinking that this is overkill consider what this allows us to do.
-If we decide to swap out jQuery for another framework like Prototype, we have one place to change all the selections for all modules.
-Even if we don't ever change frameworks, this elements method can be extended to provide extra functionality.
+If you decide to swap out jQuery for another framework like Prototype, there's one place to change all the selections for all modules.
+Even if you don't ever change frameworks, this elements method can be extended to provide extra functionality not provided by the framework.
 This wrapper technique helps us stay agile by abstracting the method of selection from the practice.

 ## Models ##